 - The Host Family should not place Individual guests in Twin rooms, unless the Host Family is prepared to reserve the Twin room for the exclusive use of this guest for the entire duration of their stay

 Many of the educational institutions we work with are based in Central London.
-A very important factor when our Placements Team match student to Host Family, is the student’s journey to their place of study.
+A very important factor when our placements team match student to Host, is the student’s journey to their place of study.

-HFS London has the below three categories of accommodation.
+HFS London has the below two categories of accommodation.

-Each Host Family’s accommodation will be categorised after the Inspection Visit.
+Each Host’s accommodation will be categorised after the Inspection Visit.
 To determine in which of the above categories we can classify an accommodation, we will look at factors such as area, standard of property, standard of room, availability of private bathroom (if any).
-We will also factor in aspects such as “homeliness” and how likely it is that an international student would look forward to returning to your home after a day at their place of study.
+We will also factor in aspects such as ‘homeliness’ and how likely it is that an international student would look forward to returning to your home after a day at their place of study.

 On the rare occasion that a Host Family’s expectations on remuneration do not tally with our classification of the accommodation, we are unlikely to be able to complete the registration.